 Killian, Ralph D., "The Melting Pot," n.d., (C2895)

-History of Jefferson, Ste.
+The collection contains a history of Jefferson, Ste.
 Genevieve, Perry, and Cape Girardeau Counties, MO, describing the geology, natural resources, and early settlers.

 Laramore, Edmond, collector, Baptist Associations Minutes, 1912-1980, (R0394)

 This collection consists largely of printed minutes of annual meetings of United or Missionary Baptist associations in southern Missouri.
 The minutes include the records of annual sessions, committee reports, and statistical information on the associations and their constituent churches.
 Also included are a few miscellaneous Baptist publications.

 The collection includes photographs of county courthouses for the state of Missouri, taken in the mid-twentieth century by Richard L. Lee.

 Little River Valley Land Company, Booklet, ca. 1908, (R0946)

 This is a promotional booklet for the Little River Valley Land Company, which marketed land made available by the drainage of the swamps in southeastern Missouri.
 A. L. Harty served as president and W. F. Smith served as secretary of the firm, which was based at Cape Girardeau in Cape Girardeau County, Missouri.